 What notice a health care provider must give to patients regarding disclosure of health care information.

 What a health care provider may charge for duplicating or searching a patient’s medical record.

+What civil and criminal penalties an entity may face when it misuses or inappropriately discloses PHI.

 Which takes precedence – HIPAA or the UHCIA?